Crime in Belgium: Terrorism and crime

 Besides general safety issues in some boroughs, Brussels reportedly serves as a hub for terrorists, as reported by various sources such as Interpol, and local newspapers such as Het Nieuwsblad.
 In the same boroughs that pose safety problems (e.g. Molenbeek-Saint-Jean, Schaerbeek, ...) there is radicalisation.
 This remains however very limited in scale, the occurrence of Belgian nationals directly linked to international terrorism hovering around 0.1-1 per million inhabitants for the last decade.

 The two Tunisian nationals who assassinated Commander Massoud in Afghanistan had fake Belgian passports, and the Moroccan Islamic Combatant Group (GICM) has links in Belgium too - there were arrests in Brussels and Antwerp of individuals involved in the Madrid bombing.
 As a result, stringent measures were taken against passport and other official documents forging.

 Belgium has also seen hate crimes against visible minorities recently, including the Hans Van Themsche case, the Patrick Mombaerts case or other acts of racist violence.

 Crime and politics

 Much reported in newspapers were mayor Philippe Moureaux of Molenbeek's failed attempts at revitalizing the Brussels municipality.
 In June 2011, the multinational company BBDO, citing over 150 attacks on their staff by locals, posted an open letter to Moureaux, announcing its withdrawal from the municipality.
 As a result, serious questions were raised about governance, security and the administration of Moureaux.
 Following a general decrease in crime, the company finally decided to remain in Molenbeek.

 This played in a wider context of left-right wing political discord lining up with Belgium's Flemish-Walloons language conflict.
 The case became emblematic of perceived Walloon socialist plotting to let neighbourhoods degrade (by inviting immigrants and offering them social security) to create socialist-voting poor constituents.
 The Walloon side thought it showed how Flemish media, mostly controlled by openly nationalist families, push a right-wing and xenophobic agenda.

+The labyrinthine political structure of Brussels has been blamed for the high crime rates, with commentators noting that Brussels' decentralized governance structure is a liability to good governance.
+Brussels politicians are frequently unable to form governments, and Brussels is divided into 19 independent municipalities and six different police regions, complicating law enforcement coordination across the city and allowing criminals to slip through the cracks.